-- 1. An independent external audit is conducted once annually by an outside accounting firm and the report is forwarded to the Compliance Committee. - 2.
-Ongoing internal monitoring of the billing process is conducted by the Department/Unit's designated person who oversees the billing process and reports the monitoring activities to the Corporate Compliance Committee.

-Monitoring includes:

-- accurate coding for services rendered - avoidance of duplicate billing - assuring that appropriate documentation is in place prior to billing - submitting accurate service dates - filing claims in a timely manner - avoiding billing for uncovered services or services provided by non-qualified staff - and all other related billing activities. - 3.
+- 1. An independent external audit is conducted once annually by an outside accounting firm and the report is forwarded to the Compliance Committee. - Ongoing internal monitoring of the billing process is conducted by the Department/Unit's designated person who oversees the billing process and reports the monitoring activities to the Corporate Compliance Committee.
+Monitoring includes: - accurate coding for services rendered - avoidance of duplicate billing - assuring that appropriate documentation is in place prior to billing - submitting accurate service dates - filing claims in a timely manner - avoiding billing for uncovered services or services provided by non-qualified staff - and all other related billing activities. - 3.
 A summary of errors that are found or system problems that are identified are reported to the Corporate Compliance Committee and are investigated. - 4.
 Corrective action, as warranted, is initiated and follow up to assure that correction has taken place is undertaken. - 5.
-Inaccurate payments are promptly returned to the payer. - 6.
-As part of the Utilization Review process provided by an external reviewer, 10% of the closed charts are checked for compliance from start to finish and includes monitoring for: - medical necessity - that claims filed for payment had documentation of service provided and the required signatures are in place - claims that were paid were paid appropriately - 7.
-A report of the findings of the audit is prepared and forwarded for review and analysis to the management team which includes the director and serves as the Corporate Compliance Committee.
+Inaccurate payments are promptly returned to the payer.